ibm-cloud-docs/power-iaas/configuring-private-subnet.md

-[removal-public-network-start]{: tag-purple}

-You can use CIDR notations if public subnets are enabled and are in use.
 You can specify CIDR notation for a public subnet with either an [RFC 1918](https://datatracker.ietf.org/doc/html/rfc1918){: external} IP address space (`10.0.0.0/8`, `172.16.0.0/12`, or `192.168.0.0/16`) or an IP address space registered with the Internet Assigned Numbers Authority (IANA).
 You must plan carefully when you use a non-RFC 1918 IP address space.
 If a subnet contains non-RFC 1918 IP addresses, a virtual server instance (VSI) in that subnet might not reach certain internet addresses when public networks are also attached to the VSI.

-[removal-public-network-start]{: tag-purple}

 The {{site.data.keyword.powerSys_notm}} assigns internal IP addresses from the `192.168.0.0/16` CIDR block to your account to enable connectivity to public networks.
 Once the IP addresses from the `192.168.0.0/16` block are assigned to your account for public network use, the same IP addresses cannot be used for private networks.